 The -ism suffix can be used to express the following concepts:

 There are long lists of isms.
 To over simplify, an ism is a way to think about a group of people who do something different.
 This is a way to think about cultural changes or paradigms.
 The more followers or participants an ism attracts, the more likely it will be to affect the status quo.
 The early isms were apparently about regional, racial and linguistic distinctions which eventually became codified as social norms, politics, rules, regulations and laws.
 Such moral implications turned into religious prohibitions (thou shalt not).
-In some ways religion helped stabilize cultures and the family unit, but at a terrible price -- the division of the human psyche into a good and a worthless portion.
+In some ways religion helped stabilize cultures and the family unit, but at a terrible price.

 This has become so bad that we now live in a world where virtually everything is for sale to the highest bidder, resulting in the commodification of everything including the very planet itself -- the land, the water, and the atmosphere, as well as the plants and animals.
 This behavior is menacingly self destructive.
 And it is becoming increasingly apparent that unless it changes drastically and soon, this planet cannot sustain anything like 7 billion humans, much less the 9 billion that is projected statistically.